rekhaDevs/samagragovernance.in/src/pages/team/index.md

       states with the mandate to design and manage the implementation of standardized measurements across Pratham's flagship Read India programme.
       His passion to transform citizen-government experiences at scale brought him to Samagra.

-Currently he leads the SamagraX team.
+      Sukhpreet currently manages the SamagraX team.
     image: /img/Sukhpreet.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sukhpreetsekhon'
     name: Sukhpreet Sekhon